 When training at the National Training School, Assistance Dogs learn advanced tasks with qualified Assistance Dogs trainers such as pressing the button at the traffic lights.
 They also learn skills specifically tailored to the needs of their future recipient.
 Newly placed Assistance Dogs and their recipients undergo team training together before undertaking public access testing.

-It costs in excess of $30,000 to train each Assistance Dog.
-This includes everything from purchasing a puppy, to food, vaccinations, training, placement and a life time of follow up care.
+It costs in excess of $35,000 to train each Assistance Dog.
+This includes everything from purchasing a puppy, to food, vaccinations, training, and placement of dog to client.
 Assistance Dogs are provided free of charge to people in need.

 We do not receive government funding and therefore rely on the generosity of indivduals, corporate and philanthropic organisations to provide our vital services to the community.

 Touching is a distraction and can prevent Assistance Dogs from tending to their human partners.
 Be sensitive to the fact that Assistance Dogs are working and may be in the middle of a command or direction.
 Please always ask the handler before interacting with an Assistance Dog – whether they are in training or with their recipient.
 Interaction includes talking to or making sounds at the dog as well as touching it.

 Assistance Dogs Australia sources puppies from reputable, registered breeders around Australia.
 We have also whelped litters of our own as part of our breeding program and are on the breeding registry.